kensanata/spellcasters/Olgana.md

 acolytes and their servants, about two hundred people in total.
 This only works because many of these knights own land elsewhere and it is the money of those peasants that supports this castle close to the sky and the gods.
+They ride regular patrols down towards the plains, protecting the carts and mules making their way up to the castle.

-The spells are based on light can be cancelled by magical darkness.
+The spells based on light can be cancelled by magical darkness.

 ### The Book of Light